Ultimate Guide to Oxalis Triangularis Plant Care at Home

 Place your plant’s bulb or rootball on top of the bottom layer of potting mix.
 Fill in around and over the roots and bulb with potting mix.
 Gently pat the potting mix down.

-Water the plant thoroughly, until water drains from the bottom of the pot.
-Allow all excess water to drain before placing your plant in the desired location.
+At this stage, I water the plant thoroughly until water drains from the bottom of the pot.
+Plus, I allow all excess water to drain before placing your plant in the desired location.

-Oxalis triangularis prefers even, constant moisture but is especially susceptible to root rot and damage from sitting in soggy soil.
-Be careful not to overwater your plant.
+My Oxalis triangularis prefers even, constant moisture but is especially susceptible to root rot and damage from sitting in soggy soil.
+I’m extra careful not to overwater these plants.

-During the growing season (spring and summer), water your false shamrock when the top inch of soil feels dry โ about every one to two weeks.
-During the dormant season (fall and winter), water your false shamrock when the soil is about halfway dry โ every two to three weeks.
+During the growing season (spring and summer), I water my false shamrock when the top inch of soil feels dry – about every one to two weeks.
+During the dormant season (fall and winter), I water my false shamrock when the soil is about halfway dry – every two to three weeks.

-You can feel the potting mix with your fingers to test the moisture level or use a moisture probe, which simplifies the watering process (especially during dormancy).
+My favorite technique is to simply feel the potting mix with my fingers to test the moisture level.
+Another option is to use a moisture probe, which simplifies the watering process (especially during dormancy).

 Conversely, plants that receive less sunlight or that are placed in cooler or more humid environments will require less frequent watering.

 Plenty of nutrients in your plant’s potting soil will encourage growth and flowers.
-You should fertilize an Oxalis triangularis plant during the growing season only.
+I only fertilize an Oxalis triangularis plant during the growing season.

-False shamrocks don’t require the same pruning that other types of houseplants need.
-Rather than pruning your plant to control its growth and shape, you will simply prune an Oxalis triangularis to remove spent flowers and withered leaves to protect the plant from harmful bacterial growth.
+In my experience, False shamrocks don’t require the same pruning that other types of houseplants need.
+Rather than pruning your plant to control its growth and shape, I simply prune an Oxalis triangularis to remove spent flowers and withered leaves to protect the plant from harmful bacterial growth.

-Use sterile pruning shears or scissors to snip away spent flower or leaf stalks as close to the base of the plant as you can.
+I also make sure to use sterile pruning shears or scissors to snip away spent flower or leaf stalks as close to the base of the plant as I can.

 During Dormancy:

-When your plant is at least two weeks into its dormancy period, you can propagate it by splitting the bulbs.
-Remove the plant from its pot, divide the bulbs and roots, keeping as much of the root material intact as possible.
-Repot them into separate pots, water well, and watch them sprout in spring.
+I find that when the plant is at least two weeks into its dormancy period, it can propagate by splitting the bulbs.
+I remove the plant from its pot, divide the bulbs and roots, keeping as much of the root material intact as possible.
+I then repot them into separate pots, water well, and watch them sprout in spring.

 During the Growing Season: